-Overnight camping fees at Vaseux Lake Provincial Park are currently $18 per party (2017).
+Overnight camping fees at Vaseux Lake Provincial Park are currently $18 per party (2021).

 The last place to access Vaseux Lake is on Sundial Road, at the southern end of the lake.
 Two-thirds of the way down the short road is a parking area on the right-hand side.
 There is a rough boat launch here with parking space for about four or five vehicles.

-Where are your favourite BC lakes?
+Where are your favourite lakes in British Columbia?

 Check out these recently published posts: